DarkAsfu/qtec-job-task-server/README.md

 - Admin endpoints require JWT authentication.
 Use the token returned from `/api/admin/login` in the `Authorization: Bearer <token>` header for protected routes.

 ## Notes
-- Only users with role `admin` can register/login as admin.
+- By default all new register user will be admin.
 - For production, secure admin endpoints, use HTTPS, and validate inputs further.